0x03ff/go-server/README.md

 ---

-## Defuault flag in ./cmd/main.go
+## Default flag in ./cmd/main.go

 That exists two flag:

-drop_flag in line 51 (Fefault is True): if true, drop the entire database and prefrom database initialization.
+drop_flag in line 51 (Default is True): if true, drop the entire database and preform database initialization.

-(Each time restart the web server, all the store file,record, and user data is removed. )
+(Each time restart the web server, all the store file, record, and user data is removed. )

-If false, the dataase maintain the all the store file,record, and user data if any.
+If false, the database maintains the all the store file, record, and user data if any.

 random_request_addressin line 55 (Fefault is True): If true, allows simulated different ip address on the rate-limiting machinal aspect.

-(The affect scopt only within the /json_handler/ login_handler , register_handler and methed_helper)
+(The effect scope only within the /json_handler/ login_handler , register_handler and methed_helper)

-If false, allow ture ip address on the rate-limiting machinal aspect, as visit localhost with given 127.0.0.1.
+If false, allow trueip address on the rate-limiting machinal aspect, as visit localhost with given 127.0.0.1.

+---

 ## Login page error: fail to generate token